 Service Dog Training

-K-9 Country Inn strives to administer a unique trainer-assisted owner trained service dog and support program that involves dog training and peer support from other dog handlers who are going through similar situations.
+K-9 Country Inn strives to provide a unique trainer-assisted owner trained service dog and support program that involves dog training and peer support from other dog handlers who are going through similar situations.
 We have team members on hand that can explain your rights as a service dog handler, help you through training situations in person, on the phone, and by video.
 We have several options of training, depending upon your comfort level, how far away you live, if you can drive or have the ability for someone to bring you to training.
 Our difference is, in our support program we are with you along each step of the way to help with training during the first two years of owning your service dog.

 Service Dog - Wilson

-Service Dog in Training - Freya
+Service Dog - Freya

-Service Dog in Training - Mister Smith
+Service Dog in Training - Marley

 If you are thinking of purchasing a new prospective puppy K-9 Country Inn can help by pointing you to approved breeders that have a record of placing service dogs.
 The Inn will also help you decide what type of dog meets your needs and will be the best type of companion and support for you.
 Training your prospective service dog begins at 12 weeks of age.
 It is a process that lasts for a period of 2 years, it can be extremely repetitive as obedience and socialization is your main focus for the first year of their life, but it ensures the dog is confident working anywhere, anytime.
 Full-service dog status is given to dogs who are between 18 and 24 months of age with full health clearances and adult temperament has been established, along with the general training and tasks they must perform for their handler.